mdavison/go-lynda.com/README.md

 # Go for Web Development course at Lynda.com

-This is just a repo of the files created for this class, separated by chapter.
+This is just a repo of the files created for this class, with each chapter in a separate branch.